 Mark Your Progress

-Tracking your progress along the way is key to staying motivated and ensuring that you stick to your plan.
+Tracking your progress along the way is key to staying motivated and ensuring you stick to your plan.
 Set small goals to remind yourself of the progress you’re making.
 For example, you may set a milestone at each 25% increment of debt payoff, or achieve a mini goal when you pay off each account.
 The intent is to celebrate along the way and avoid discouragement if it feels like it’s taking a long time to pay off all of your debt.

 Next Steps and More Resources